Artem45464/aimbot-py/README.md

 ## Controls
 - Press 'y' to toggle continuous scanning on/off
 - Press 'f' to aim at the last found target (auto-fires if enabled)
+- Press 't' to toggle priority targeting on/off during gameplay
 - Press 'o' to save current configuration
 - Press 'p' to reload configuration
 - Press 'q' to exit